-[[]Ref: Software Technologies - The Missing Key Enabling Technology: Toward a Strategic Agenda for Software Technologies in Europe, ISTAG, July 2012]
+17 [Ref: Software Technologies - The Missing Key Enabling Technology: Toward a Strategic Agenda for Software Technologies in Europe, ISTAG, July 2012]

-- Advanced mobility and manipulation capabilities.
+- Dealing with complexity.
+Solutions will only work when they can cope with arbitrary complex situations and scenarios in real-time. - Sensor data fusion.
+Combination of several sensor modalities are seen as important means to dealing with complexity and increasing robustness, but also implies new issues to be solved. - Robustness verification.
+Due to the complexity of input data, assessing application-specific robustness requires appropriate V&V methods. - Learning and adaptive behaviour.
+It is impossible to implement all potentially required behaviour in advance.
+Instead, autonomous robotic systems must be able to adapt to changing environments and learn to understand and cope with complex situations.
+As for perception, novel analysis and testing methods are needed to verify that learning and adaptive systems are sufficiently safe.
+On-line verification is an example for such a technique. - Advanced mobility and manipulation capabilities.
 Interaction with humans, underwater inspection of ship hulks, or maintaining wind energy plants require special capabilities of ego-motion and manipulation, e.g. finding flexibly and in real-time safe path of a grasping tool for moving a glass of water. - Cooperation.
 It involves communication and interaction.
 In particular cooperation with humans requires solution of several issues, such as understanding humans (e.g. gestures, mimics, or verbal expressions) and informing them about the robots intents (verbally and non-verbally).
 In contrast to HRI (human-robot interaction), RRI is considered less critical, because wireless communication over standardised protocols is regarded as sufficient in most cases.